objcio/articles/2014-03-07-ip-tcp-http.markdown

     Accept-Language: en-us

 The first line is the **request line**.
+It has three parts: the action, the resource, and the HTTP version.

-It specifies the desired action: `GET`.
-This is called the [HTTP method](https://en.wikipedia.org/wiki/HTTP_method#Request_methods).
-Next up the path of the resources that this action is supposed to be made on: `/about.html`, and finally the HTTP version.
-In this case, we want to *get* the document.
+In our example, the action is `GET`.
+The action is also often referred to as the [HTTP method](https://en.wikipedia.org/wiki/HTTP_method#Request_methods).
+The resources specify which resource the given action should be applied to.
+In our case it is `/about.html`, which tells the server that we want to *get* the document at `/about.html`.
+The HTTP version will be `HTTP/1.1`.

 Next, we have 10 lines with 10 HTTP headers.
 These are followed by an empty line.
 There's no message body in this request.